darktable-org/dtdocs/content/module-reference/processing-modules/color-balance-rgb.md

 ### luminance ranges

 The graphs show the opacity (on the _y_ axis) of the 3 luminance masks relative to the pixel luminance (on the _x_ axis).
-The darkest curve represents the _shadows_ mask, the brightest represents the _highlights_ mask, and the third curve represents the _midtones_ mask.
+The darkest curve represents the _shadows_ mask, the brightest represents the _highlights_ mask, and the third curve represents the _mid-tones_ mask.

-Only the _shadows_ and _highlights_ masks can be controlled directly -- the _midtones_ mask is computed indirectly from the others and acts as an adjustment variable.
+Only the _shadows_ and _highlights_ masks can be controlled directly -- the _mid-tones_ mask is computed indirectly from the others and acts as an adjustment variable.

 shadows fall-off
 : Control the softness or hardness of the transition from fully opaque (100%) to fully transparent (0%) for the shadows mask.